Anku5hk/Programmers_guide_to_Python/book.md

 ## stack calls over recursion
 '''
-# In our recursion function recursive calls are made till n is 0, so here we begin from the last line
+# In our recursion function recursive calls are made till n is 0, in this example recursion is bottom-up,
+# so we'll begin from the last line.
+Note: '->' is the output from that call
 5 + recur_sum(4) -> 10 = 15 # finally 15 is the result, which is returned to the original caller
 4 + recur_sum(3) -> 6 = 10 # same thing here
 3 + recur_sum(2) -> 3 = 6 # similarly the result 3 is returned here from previous call and added with 3